 If an offer of admission is made and accepted, the official transcript(s) will be required prior to matriculation.
 Official transcripts must arrive in a sealed institutional envelope.
 Transcripts must be originals and carrying the official seal of the school.

 If you are applying to a dual degree program, please send transcripts to the School of Divinity and the other program office or attach to each online application submitted.

-International applicants must submit transcripts which have been translated into English by their university, or a credential evaluation service such as World Education Services.
+International applicants must submit transcripts that have been translated into English by their university or a credential evaluation service such as World Education Services.

 Transcripts must be sent directly to Wake Forest University School of Divinity from the institution in a sealed, signed envelope to the following address: